 What can Mother Earth, our bodies, our children teach us about mothering?
-What does it mean to carry on the legacy of our ancestors?
+What does it mean to connect with and carry on the legacy of our ancestors?
 How do we responsibly and effectively attend to the challenges of these and future generations?
 Beyond the biological acts of mothering, what else implies motherhood?

 What is the psychic heritage of the Wild Mother archetype?
 What stories and myths connect us to the holistic wisdom of the Great Mother?
 How does the experience of motherhood catalyze transformation, healing, and insight?

-FOURTEEN LIVE CALLS
+FOURTEEN RECORDED CALLS

 mothering the self, the other